-Whenever I make this snack, I like to use homemade bolillos rolls, but french bread is a good substitution.
+Whenever I make this snack, I like to use homemade bolillos rolls or French baguettes, but any bread store-bought crusty bread is a good substitution.

 Do I have to use refried black beans?

 No, you can use any type of refried beans you like.
 Sometimes, I'll swap out the black beans for refried pinto beans.
-Although, black beans are more common for Molletes.
+However, black beans are more common for Molletes.